-- Usually, breeders can provide up to four free weeks of the of Kennel Club Pet Insurance for your Pugshire puppy.
-Ask them to make sure that it’s set up so that you have a cover in the event that your puppy becomes sick within the first few weeks.
+- Usually, breeders can provide up to four free weeks of the Kennel Club Pet Insurance for your Pugshire puppy.
+Ask them to make sure that it’s set up so that you have cover in the event that your puppy becomes sick within the first few weeks.

-- You should get a pedigree that details your dog’s ancestry – this can be an either a printed or handwritten one that’s created by the Kennel Club or the breeder.
+- You should get a pedigree that details your dog’s ancestry – this can be either a printed or handwritten one that’s created by the Kennel Club or the breeder.

 3 Little-Known Facts About Pugshire Puppies